Piggl3s/QA_Responsive_web/README.md

 3. Image
 4. openweathermap id

-The HTML is then updated based on the stored Database office information.
+The HTML is then updated based on Database information.

 ## Installation